Jhonisnotreal/Youtube-VideoDownloader/README.md

 `pip install pytube`

-Now, we can write code and use classes from this libray like "YouTube", for example, see more of this here [/src/file.py]
+Now, we can write code and use classes from this libray like "YouTube", for example, see more of this on "file.py"